pavan485/GoogleCloudPlatform_community/tutorials/catchpoint/Catchpoint to GCM.md

 1. Navigate to [Catchpoint API Detail](https://portal.catchpoint.com/ui/Content/Administration/ApiDetail.aspx).
 (See [Catchpoint Webhook document](https://support.catchpoint.com/hc/en-us/articles/115005282906) for additional information.)
 1. Click Add URL under Test Data Webhook
 1. Input the HTTP Trigger URL you generated in the previous section in the URL field.
-1. Under "Format" you can choose “JSON” to have Catchpoint send its default data payload in JSON format, or you can choose “Template” if you want to customize the data payload.
-Steps 5-8 are only necessary if you choose Template.
+1. Under "Format" you can choose “JSON” to have Catchpoint send its default data payload in JSON format.
-1. Click "Select Template"
-1. Click "Add New"
-1. Input a Name for this template and select "JSON" as the format.
-1. Input valid JSON specifying the format of the payload that will be posted to the Webhook.
-Each value in the template is set using a Macro, which will be replaced with actual data at runtime.
-See [Test Data Webhook Macros]((https://support.catchpoint.com/hc/en-us/articles/360008476571)) for all available options.
-Here is a sample JSON template containing recommended macros:

-        {
-        "TestName": "${TestName}",
-        "TestURL": "${testurl}",
-        "TimeStamp": "${timestamp}",
-        "NodeName": "${nodeName}",
-        "PacketLoss": "${pingpacketlosspct}",
-        "RTTAvg": "${pingroundtriptimeavg}",
-        "DNSTime": "${timingdns}",
-        "Connect": "${timingconnect}",
-        "SSL": "${timingssl}",
-        "SendTime": "${timingsend}",
-        "WaitTime": "${timingwait}",
-        "Total": "${timingtotal}"
-        }

 1. Click “Save” at the bottom of the page.

 ### Set up Cloud Monitoring